zmcdougall/zmcdougall/README.md

 ---------
 I have a comprehensive understanding of how data can be used to optimize business processes and drive strategic decision-making.

-With my advanced degree in Business Analytics I have the technical expertise needed to turn complex data into valuable insights.
-My proficiency in R, SQL, and Python allows me to work with large datasets, perform advanced analytics, and develop machine learning models.

-My experience with Dundas BI, Power BI, Tableau, and R Markdown enable me to create compelling data visualizations that communicate complex data in a simple and meaningful way.
-Additionally, my knowledge of machine learning techniques makes me an asset to any organization looking to harness the power of predictive analytics.
-With my skills and experience, I am well-equipped to tackle any analytics challenge and help organizations make data-driven decisions.

 Education
 ---------